Habitas

 All articles

-Real Estate5 min readMarch 25, 2026
+Real Estate8 min readMarch 25, 2026

-Why staging still matters and why physical staging is expensive
+Why staging still matters, and why physical staging is expensive

-How AI virtual staging works
+How AI virtual staging works its magic

 The cost comparison: AI versus physical staging